jakewilliami/tex-macros/README.md

 ## Usage
 See templates.

 Three main directories exist in this repository.
-One for general macros in everyday use, with my favourite font (garamond; see below for how to obtain on a Mac).
+One for general macros in everyday use, with my favourite font (garamond; see above for how to obtain on a Mac).
 One is an American Psychology Association format, in Times New Roman Font, and APA-style bibliography.
 Finally, we have a directory for some templates using these.
 Happy LaTeX-ing!

 ---